To The Mom Feeling Guilty After Eating: You Can Be Free

 “Will this be satisfying?”

-Reframing the questions can help you neutralize food and position your body as the expert of what you need.
+Reframing the questions from a place of curiosity can help you neutralize food and position your body as the expert of what you need.

 Rebuild Trust & Reconnect With Your Body’s Own Wisdom: